-MOUNT STARTER.
+MOUNT THE STARTER ON THE ENGINE.
 Make sure the mounting surface of the engine block is smooth, flat and free of paint buildup.
-Torque starter mounting bolts to engine manufacturer's specifications, typically 32 ft. lbs.
-If the starter motor is interfering with the engine block, remove the two socket head cap screws securing the mounting block to the starter and rotate the mounting block to another clocking position for increased clearance.
-(See box "Installation Instructions for Internal Shim")
+Using the supplied bolts, mount the starter and torque the starter mounting bolts to the engine manufacturer's specifications, typically 32 ft. lbs.